15 Top Venture Capital Firms Investing in Business Development

-Leading venture capital firms like Craft Ventures, Wing Venture Capital, QED Investors, and Shield Capital are actively investing in companies that specialize in business development tools and services.
+- Firms like Craft Ventures, Wing Venture Capital, QED Investors, and Shield Capital are notable backers of startups in the Business Development sector.

-If you're a startup leader who is raising or has just closed a round, Rho helps you manage your capital with our integrated platform for business banking, corporate cards, and bill pay.
+- Once you've secured funding, Rho helps you manage and deploy your new capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in Business Development Are Right for Your Stage?